-- 6.1.
-The Authority has decided to impose a financial penalty on Mr Johnson for his breaches of Statements of Principle 1 and 4. - 6.2.
+- 6.2.
 The Authority's policy on the imposition of financial penalties is set out in Chapter 6 of DEPP, which came into force on 28 August 2007. - 6.3.
 In determining whether a financial penalty is appropriate, and the appropriate level of any financial penalty, the Authority is required to consider all the relevant circumstances of a case.
-Applying the criteria set out in DEPP 6.2, the Authority considers that a financial penalty is an appropriate sanction in this case, in particular given the serious nature of Mr Johnson's breaches, the risk of loss to which UK consumers were exposed as a result of his breaches and the actual loss which they have suffered. - 6.4.
+Applying the criteria set out in DEPP 6.2, the Authority considers that a financial penalty would be an appropriate sanction in this case, in particular given the serious nature of Mr Johnson's breaches, the risk of loss to which UK consumers were exposed as a result of his breaches and the actual loss which they have suffered. - 6.4.
 DEPP 6.5 sets out a non-exhaustive list of factors that may be of relevance in determining the appropriate level of financial penalty to be imposed on a person under the Act.
-The Authority considers that the following factors are particularly relevant in this case.
+The Authority considers that the following factors are particularly relevant in this case in assessing what the appropriate financial penalty would be.